There’s no denying it; content is king. Although marketing trends come and go, the need for first-class and top-notch content will never change.

 - Analyse the results.
 Any multi-channel distribution strategy is fairly pointless if you don’t analyse the outcomes.
 Concentrate your efforts on platforms that work well and ditch the ones that don’t.

-So why is multi-channel distribution the key to successful content marketing?
-Because without utilising every resource at your disposal, all that great content will go unnoticed and your strategic objectives won’t be met.
+So, why is multi-channel distribution the key to successful content marketing?
+Because without utilising every resource at your disposal, all that great content you create will go unnoticed.
+Come to think of it, is there a better way to waste resources?